 CURED gives through supporting families, raising funds and awareness, and donating 100 percent of raised funds to research to find a cure for eosinophilic diseases.
-To date, CURED has donated more than \$4 million to research.
+To date, CURED has donated more than \$3 million to research.

-"CURED supports more than research," says Marc Rothenberg, MD, PhD, Director of the CCED and Principal Investigator of the Consortium of Eosinophilic Gastrointestinal Disease Researchers (CEGIR).
-"CURED supports people and is a major driver in the eosinophilic community.
-They are our inspiration and give not only today but every day in their efforts to further awareness and research."
+"We are very thankful and fortunate for the amazing support of patients, families, and friends through CURED," says Marc Rothenberg, MD, PhD, Director of the CCED and co-founder of REGID.
+"They are our inspiration and give not only today but every day in their efforts to further awareness and research."

 The CCED was the first center in the nation to bring together experts in various disciplines to tackle the challenges of eosinophilic disorders.
 Its team members are international leaders in diagnosing, treating and researching these rare disorders.
 The CCED is considered the most comprehensive clinic for these disorders, seeing both children and adults.
-It also is a dedicated research center, conducting clinical studies and trials and collaborating on basic and translational research studies
+It also is a dedicated research center, conducting clinical studies and trials and collaborating on basic and translational research studies.